DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Attribute: Group
 ^^^^^^^^^^^^^^^^

 Flow rules can be grouped by assigning them a common group number.
-Lower values have higher priority.
-Group 0 has the highest priority.
+Groups allow a logical hierarchy of flow rule groups (tables) to be defined.
+These groups can be supported virtually in the PMD or in the physical device.
+Group 0 is the default group and this is the only group which flows are guarantee to matched against, all subsequent groups can only be reached by way of the JUMP action from a matched flow rule.

-Although optional, applications are encouraged to group similar rules as much as possible to fully take advantage of hardware capabilities (e.g. optimized matching) and work around limitations (e.g. a single pattern type possibly allowed in a given group).
+Although optional, applications are encouraged to group similar rules as much as possible to fully take advantage of hardware capabilities (e.g. optimized matching) and work around limitations (e.g. a single pattern type possibly allowed in a given group), while being aware that the groups hierarchies must be programmed explicitly.

 Note that support for more than a single group is not guaranteed.

 Attribute: Priority
 ^^^^^^^^^^^^^^^^^^^

-A priority level can be assigned to a flow rule.
-Like groups, lower values denote higher priority, with 0 as the maximum.
+A priority level can be assigned to a flow rule, lower values denote higher priority, with 0 as the maximum.

-A rule with priority 0 in group 8 is always matched after a rule with priority 8 in group 0.

-Group and priority levels are arbitrary and up to the application, they do not need to be contiguous nor start from 0, however the maximum number varies between devices and may be affected by existing flow rules.
+Priority levels are arbitrary and up to the application, they do not need to be contiguous nor start from 0, however the maximum number varies between devices and may be affected by existing flow rules.

+A flow which matches multiple rules in the same group will always matched by the rule with the highest priority in that group.

 If a packet is matched by several rules of a given group for a given priority level, the outcome is undefined.
 It can take any path, may be